 However, advancements in whole genome sequencing are uncovering the genetic causes behind some of these conditions, opening up new discussions and options for diagnosis and treatment.

-Cerebral Palsy Alliance Research Foundation (CPARF) is funding another research study being carried out by this group, and while this research is not being presented in the webinar, preliminary findings are showing promising results.
+Cerebral Palsy Alliance Research Foundation (CPARF) is funding another research study being carried out by this group and preliminary findings are showing promising results.
 The study revealed that 33% of cerebral palsy cases in the study had a genomic link, as presented by UK-based PhD student Tracy Lau at the 2024 European Society of Human Genetics meeting.

 Register for this informative session to learn more about how genomics is helping us understand neurological conditions and how it is bringing hope to families and shaping the future of treatment for cerebral palsy and other related disabilities.